 Dimensions: 18.4 x 18.2 cm (folded out 18.4 x 36.4 cm)

 Ten years earlier, Rebay had convinced Solomon Guggenheim to begin collecting non-representational art.
-While such strikingly new artworks had already caused a sensation in Europe, in the US, the years following the Great Depression in the USA had seen focus largely shift towards art with social relevance.
-Despite this, Guggenheim and Rebay brought their forward-facing art to New York and the exhibition became legendary: with the opening of the Solomon R. Guggenheim Collection of Non-Objective Painting, Art of Tomorrow laid the foundation stone for the institution that was later renamed the Solomon R. Guggenheim Museum, which to this day remains one of America’s most significant art museums.
+While such strikingly new artworks had already caused a sensation in Europe, in the US the years following the Great Depression had seen focus largely shift towards art with more explicit social relevance.
+Despite this, Guggenheim and Rebay brought their forward-facing art to New York and the exhibition became legendary: with the opening of the Solomon R. Guggenheim Collection of Non-Objective Painting, Art of Tomorrow laid the foundation for what later became the Solomon R. Guggenheim Museum, today one of America’s most significant art museums.

 At that time, only a small but representative section of the Solomon R. Guggenheim collection could be shown in the limited space of the dealership.
 According to the exhibition catalog, the collection included 725 works in total, 215 paintings by Rudolf Bauer, and 104 pictures by Wassily Kandinsky.
-This curator’s artistic preference is evident on the invitation card: an oil painting by Bauer, titled No. 127, Orange Accent.
-The show featured several works by the two artists, as well as works by 24 others, including Hans Arp, Kurt Schwitters, Juan Gris, Fernand Léger, César Domela, László Moholy-Nagy, Friedrich Vordemberge-Gildewart, and Maria Helena Vieira da Silva.
+The curator’s preference is evident on the invitation card: an oil painting by Bauer, titled No. 127, Orange Accent.
+The show also featured works by 24 other artists, including Hans Arp, Kurt Schwitters, Juan Gris, Fernand Léger, César Domela, László Moholy-Nagy, Friedrich Vordemberge-Gildewart, and Maria Helena Vieira da Silva.
 Hilla von Rebay also showed 14 of her own paintings in the exhibition under her curatorial direction.

 The idiosyncratic presentation of the works, which followed Rebay’s spiritual understanding of non-representational painting, certainly contributed to Art of Tomorrow’s legendary reputation.
 On the back of the invitation card she wrote: “Non-objectivity is the realm of the spirit.”
 According to Robert Rosenblum, who attended the Museum of Non-Objective Painting as a teenager, music by Bach, Beethoven, and Chopin played during the opening event.
 Incense sticks were used in the gallery rooms.
 The walls of the exhibition rooms were covered with pleated, gray velour.
 Sofas in the rooms invited visitors to look closely at each work.